-NeYes.
-The Board has adopted the position that such meetings are not necessary because the Audit and Risk Committee, headed by an independent director, and composed entirely of non-executive directors, already holds periodic meetings with the external auditor and the Chief Audit Executive to scrutinize Management's performance, particularly in meeting the Corporation's goals and objectives.
-Section 2.2.1.1 of the Manual also provides that the non-executive directors may have separate periodic meetings with the External Auditor, CAE, and Compliance Officer, without any executive directors present to ensure that proper checks and balances are in place within the Corporation.
+Yes.
+The Audit and Risk Committee, headed by an independent director, and composed entirely of non-executive directors, holds periodic meetings with the external auditor and the Chief Audit Executive to scrutinize Management's performance, particularly in meeting the Corporation's goals and objectives.
+Section 2.2.1.1 of the Manual also provides that the non-executive directors may have separate periodic meetings with the External Auditor, CAE, and Compliance

+Officer, without any executive directors present to ensure that proper checks and balances are in place within the Corporation.
 The meetings shall be chaired by the lead independent director.